 Stelara (ustekinumab) is a human IgG1k monoclonal antibody against the human interleukin-12 and -23 cytokines.
 Marketed by Janssen, Stelara is prescribed to treat a variety of inflammatory conditions including psoriatic arthritis, Crohn's disease, ulcerative colitis, plaque psoriasis among other indications.
-In 2021, Stelara's worldwide net revenues were nearly \$14.1 billion.
+In 2023, global net revenues from Stelara were approximately \$10.8 billion.